How a Lawyer Can Help After a NOID USCIS

 How to Respond to a USCIS NOID

 It is important to know what a NOID is and how to respond to it.
 A NOID is a Notice of Intent to Deny, which means that the U.S. Citizenship and Immigration Services (USCIS) has decided that the application for citizenship or permanent residency will be denied.
+It can be because of anything including that the new evidence has come to light making a previously approved case deniable.
 It does not mean that the applicant is being deported or removed from the United States, but it does mean that their application will not be approved.

 There are three possible responses:

 The chances of approval after NOID are not very high, usually less than 50%.
-To improve the odds, you should contact a reputable local immigration attorney.
+To improve the odds, you should contact a reputable local immigration attorney who understands the legal motions.
+The personal knowledge of a skilled attorney will help you in evaluating officer plans and legal motion.

 Hiring a Lawyer for NOID USCIS